Austrians' love of bank secrecy has deep roots

 Austria’s traditional Catholic roots also come into play.

-“For Catholics money and wealth is not necessarily a sign of God’s favor.
+“For Catholics money and wealth is not necessarily a sign of God’s favour.
 On the contrary, the poor will pass through the eye of the needle into heaven,” Kirchler said, citing the Bible.

 “In Protestant or Calvinist culture, wealth is seen as the result of the positive virtues of hard work and thrift.
 There are certainly things here that you can explain with the country’s religious background and ideology.”